02 Bungee Jumper#

 where \(\mu\) is the ratio of the mass of the cord to the mass of the jumper.
 (See Sources: The Physics Teacher) This equation shows that \(a\) is always greater than \(g\) and, depending on \(\mu\), can be substantially greater than \(g\).

-An explanation with a force model is hard to give.
-In the indicated literature some intuitive insight is gleaned from the following considerations:
+An explanation through a force model is more difficult.
+In the indicated literature, some intuitive insights are gleaned from the following considerations:

 • The motion of a bungee cord and jumper is similar to that of a whip.
 When a whip is cracked, energy from the entire whip is transferred via internal forces to the tip in such a way that initial speeds of a few meters per second become supersonic at the tip.